With Treatment

 Services provided:

-Recovery Unplugged Northern Virginia is an inpatient substance abuse treatment center in Annandale, VA that is located in the 22003 zip code.
-Recovery Unplugged Northern Virginia offers Mental health services, Self-help groups and Housing services.
-It offers treatment to men and women.
+Recovery Unplugged Northern Virginia is a residential substance abuse treatment center in Annandale, VA that is located in the 22003 zip code.
+Recovery Unplugged Northern Virginia provides Self-help groups, Transportation assistance and Mental health services.
+It provides treatment to women and men.

 Address: 5105 Backlick Road, Suite Q, Annandale, VA 22003 in Fairfax County